Is Durban Safe? 6 Areas to Avoid in This South African City

 - Carry a whistle or pepper spray: Carrying a whistle or pepper spray can help to deter attackers.

-- Let someone know where you are going: Before traveling alone, make sure to let someone know where you are going and when you plan to return.
+- Let someone know where you are going: Before traveling alone, let someone know where you are going and when you plan to return.
 This can help to ensure your safety.

 Here are some safety tips to follow when in Durban: